 We realized the biggest issue with our previous guidelines for tone of voice was their inaccessibility.
-Even if the guide’s content was perfect, it was a little too long to recall every point and not something that could be easily referred to when speaking to customers, or reviewing a teammate’s conversation.
+Even if the guide’s content was perfect, it was a little too long to recall every point, meaning that it wasn’t something that could be easily referred to when speaking to customers or reviewing a teammate’s conversation.

-In coming up with a way to make these guidelines easily understood, remembered and shared, we considered alliterative phrases, mnemonics and even rhymes.
-We eventually settled on an acronym – PREACH.
+In coming up with a way to make these guidelines more easily understood, remembered, and shared, we considered alliterative phrases, mnemonics and even rhymes.
+We eventually settled on an acronym: PREACH.

-At Intercom, to maintain a customer-centric approach we aim to be Proud, Responsible, Empathetic, Articulate, Concise and Human:
+PREACH means that to maintain a customer-centric approach, we aim to be Proud, Responsible, Empathetic, Articulate, Concise and Human.

 - Proud: In our mission to make internet business personal, we often make bold decisions about which features to build.
 We own this mission and its impact unapologetically.

-- Articulate – Gracefully augmenting your conversations with personal language, emojis and GIFs is encouraged, but typos, bad punctuation or poor phrasing make us look less professional.
-This might seem like an obvious one, but it’s important to keep the fundamentals front and center in order to reinforce our high bar and maintain customer engagement during a call.
+- Articulate: Gracefully augmenting your conversations with personal language, emojis and GIFs is encouraged, but typos, bad punctuation or poor phrasing make us look less professional.
+This might seem like an obvious one, but it’s important to keep the fundamentals front and center in order to reinforce our high bar and maintain customer engagement during a conversation.

 - Concise: No matter how much fun you can have with your customers, never forget they contacted you for a reason.
 Our job is to fully understand their needs and resolve them as quickly as possible.
 Also keep the medium in mind here – with a Messenger window, your answers will usually be read in a compact space.

 Practice your customer support tone

-Crafting the PREACH customer care framework is all well and good, but how do we apply it?
-In our customer support training sessions to introduce new teammates to the Intercom customer support organization as a whole, we include a lesson on PREACH, to make sure it’s ingrained right from the start.
+Crafting the PREACH customer support tone of voice framework is all well and good, but how do we apply it?
+In our customer support training sessions (where we introduce new teammates to the Intercom customer support organization as a whole), we include a lesson on PREACH, to make sure it’s ingrained right from the start.